kubewarden/docs/docs/operator-manual/monitor-mode/01-intro.md

-- Transitioning the `mode` of an existing `ClusterAdmissionPolicy` or `AdmissionPolicy` from `protect` to `monitor` is **disallowed**. because it would mean that the policy is effectively disabled during the time that it would have been in `monitor` mode, until it was restored back to `protect` mode.
+- Transitioning the `mode` of an existing `ClusterAdmissionPolicy` or `AdmissionPolicy` from `protect` to `monitor` is **disallowed**.
+This is because the policy would be effectively disabled during the time that it would have been in `monitor` mode, until it was restored back to `protect` mode.